 Here is a Saab owner's story about the Saab Ethic, gleaned from her two years' of residence in Finland in the 1980s....
 It casts the Saab ethic squarely into the Scandanavian culture of its origin: "There is a Saab auto plant in Finland, not so far from where I lived in Helsinki.
 Saabs were the most common vehicle on the road.
 What amazed me was how most families scrimped and saved to own a single vehicle, which was then assumed to last for at least 15-20 years.
 The whole infrastructure seemed to be in acccord with this ethic..
 To own a very old Saab was not seen as a disgrace, and finding parts and service even for quite old Saabs was never an issue."
 Quiz about the picture from Rod's wrecking yard: who can pick out the Saab Sonnett sports car model?....
 Picture below: taken in the Saab 99 section of Rod Beckner's Saab wrecking yard; there's even a Sonnett sports model stashed away in there, see if you can find it!

-Question: Sure it is nice to own a newly-near Saab, and great to have it serviced at the American Saab Dealers, who "Consumer Reports" state have the highest overall customer satisfaction rating of any new car line in America.......But who are the unsung heroes who labor each day to keep those older Saabs running?
+Question: Sure it was nice to own a newly-near Saab, and great to have it serviced at the American Saab Dealers, who "Consumer Reports" stated had the highest overall customer satisfaction rating of any new car line in America.......But who are the unsung heroes who still labor each day to keep those older Saabs running?
 Who are the people behind the scenes collecting worn out Saabs so that their expensive parts can be recycled so that the Saab Ethic can be maintained: safe, sporty family car that is affordable and will last for decades:

-The Oregon Hall of Fame includes: Scott Nelson in Philomath, Rod Beckner and John Collins in Jefferson (near Albany) (phone 541-327-1133), Rick Wolf in Eugene/Springfield, ph 541-726-0664 (Rick has a large Saab wrecking yard specializing in much older Saabs), and Jack Ashcraft and his son Mark in Medford, phone 541-779-0731, website http://www.jackashcraft.com/ and email firstname.lastname@example.org ....
-Please contact me (email@example.com) if you know of others, and I will be happy to add them)....
-Rick Wolf and Rod Beckner maintain what are probably the two largest Saab-only wrecking yards in the State.
-That's Rod at work below surrounded by his Llamas in 2013 (sometimes you'll be collecting parts in the boneyard, and his goats will come look inquiringly at you!)
+Here we note names that are current, and some that have become defunct: Scott Nelson in Philomath, Rod Beckner and John Collins in Jefferson (near Albany) (phone 541-327-1133), Rick Wolf in Eugene/Springfield, ph 541-726-0664 (Rick had a large Saab wrecking yard specializing in much older Saabs), and Jack Ashcraft and his son Mark in Medford, phone 541-779-0731, website http://www.jackashcraft.com/ and email email@example.com ....
+Please contact me (firstname.lastname@example.org) if you know of others, and I will be happy to add them)....
+Rod Beckner maintains what is certainly the largest Saab-only wrecking yard in the State, if not the entire Northwest.

 SAAB OIL AND FILTER SERVICES and SAAB Hopping-UP.
 Of course, regular oil and filter changes are vital to keeping your older SAAB running well.
-Russ J., Manager at the Tualatin Valvoline store is a longtime Saab owner and rebuilder who you should ask for.
-Update: Russ now working at the Gladstone Firestone Store, and still a big fan of Saab.
+Russ J., former Manager at the Tualatin Valvoline store is a longtime Saab owner and rebuilder.
+Update 2018: Russ is now working at the Gladstone Firestone Store, and still a big fan of Saab.
 In fact, he maintains a small website mainly about hopping-up older Saabs such as 9000s. www.acksolutions.weebly.com---- Russ can also do those troublesome SAAB gas filters for you!

 RESTORATION OF CLASSIC SAAB 96--- John Collins has a Saab shop right alongside Rod Beckner's where he excercises his speciality, the restoration of classic Saabs (see pictures of his Saab 96 restoration which took Second Place at the 2009 Saab Convention in Copper Mountain, Colorado.... if you've got an older Saab, please remember John Collins!....